ngi-nix/webshell/README.md

 WebShell is an open-source online desktop environment.

-This repo contains flake that allow user to easily build default WebShell apps as well as main sandbox.
+This repo contains flake that allows user to easily build default WebShell apps as well as the main sandbox.
+It also provides builders to package custom WebShell apps.

 *This repo strongly relies on [Napalm project](https://github.com/nix-community/napalm), whenever I refer to `napalm`, I mean this project*